Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 180 days in the last 5 years of Direxion Daily S&P 500 Bull 3X, we see it is relatively greater, thus worse in comparison to the benchmark SPY (120 days)
+• The average days below previous high over 5 years of Direxion Daily S&P 500 Bull 3X is 178 days, which is greater, thus worse compared to the benchmark SPY (119 days) in the same period.

-• During the last 3 years, the average days below previous high is 66 days, which is higher, thus worse than the value of 47 days from the benchmark.
+• During the last 3 years, the average days below previous high is 35 days, which is greater, thus worse than the value of 20 days from the benchmark.

 Performance (YTD)